• Skip to main content

 Meat

-Grocery shopping for meat will also become a much more expensive endeavor during inflation.
-The meat will go bad eventually, so you can vacuum seal it and put it in the freezer to ensure it lasts as long as possible.
+Grocery shopping for meat will also become much more expensive during inflation.
+Since meat will eventually go bad, you can vacuum seal it and put it in the freezer to ensure it lasts as long as possible.

 Meat can be stored in the freezer for months.
 Keeping a variety of meat will ensure you and your family have plenty of options for dinner.